vguercio10/TriviaGame/README.md

 4. Javascript

 ### How to create this game
-#### To begin you'll need to layout your format with HTML.
-Then you will need to use Javascript to create your logic.
-Remember, you will need to create a timer, questions with answers, and scoreboard which displays the users correct answers, incorrect answers, and unanswered questons.
-You will also need to use JQuery to dynamically manipulate the HTML.
-After this add some styling to your page!
+* To begin you'll need to layout your format with HTML.
+* Then you will need to use Javascript to create your logic.
+Remember, you will need to create a timer, questions with answers,and scoreboard which displays the users correct answers, incorrect answers, and unanswered questons.
+* You will also need to use JQuery to dynamically manipulate the HTML.
+* After this add some styling to your page!
 I used Bootstrap, Google Fonts, and a background image.